Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: Construction of planar divisors

-For us, a \emph{conic} $\cc\subseteq \P^2$ is a \emph{smooth} curve of degree two.
-By a \emph{pencil of conics} we mean a line in $|\cc|$, so its degenerate members are not conics in our sense.
-In all configurations, we keep Notation \ref{not:P2}, \ref{not:C1}, and, if needed, coordinates introduced below.
-However, in each configuration we introduce additional notation, which will \emph{not} be consistent throughout the section.
+From now on, by a \emph{conic} $\cc\subseteq \P^2$ we mean a \emph{smooth} curve of degree two.
+By a \emph{pencil of conics} we mean a line in the linear system $|\cc|$, so its degenerate members are not conics in our sense.
+In all configurations, we keep Notation \ref{not:C1}.
+As in Notation \ref{not:P2}, for two points $a,b\in \P^2$ we denote by $\ll_{ab}$ the line joining them.
+Moreover, for each configuration we will introduce additional notation, which will \emph{not} be consistent throughout the section.